-Jára Cimrman also known as “the Master”, is a Czech fictional polymath, a made up and imaginary personality presented as a universal genius, and one of the greatest Czech playwrights, poets, composers, teachers, travelers, philosophers, inventors, and sportsmen of the 19th and early 20th century.
+Jára Cimrman also known as “the Master”, is a Czech fictional polymath, a made-up and imaginary personality presented as a universal genius, and one of the greatest Czech playwrights, poets, composers, teachers, travelers, philosophers, inventors, and sportsmen of the 19th and early 20th century.
 Playing along with the pretense of his real existence is part of his characterization and part of the fun of the entire country.
 Ask any Czech.
-I suppose you could say he was Czechoslovakia’s answer to Leonardo da Vinci – a genius who left his mark on virtually every area of culture, or a modern day Ulysses.
-Perhaps feeling short of real heroes, Czechs created a fake one, though for the life of me I cannot understand why when they have someone even more amazing who was real – Eduard Ingriš.
+I suppose you could say he was Czechoslovakia’s answer to Leonardo da Vinci – a genius who left his mark on virtually every area of culture, or a modern-day Ulysses.
+Perhaps feeling short of real heroes, Czechs created a fake one, though, for the life of me, I cannot understand why when they have someone even more amazing who was real – Eduard Ingriš.

-Living in the Los Angeles area as a little girl with parents who were connected to the Czech community there, I was raised listening to my father sharing stories of the real adventures of a Czech man; and of his interesting meetings with exciting people who lived in far away places.
+Living in the Los Angeles area as a little girl with parents who were connected to the Czech community there, I was raised listening to my father sharing stories of the real adventures of a Czech man; and of his interesting meetings with exciting people who lived in faraway places.
 I grew up believing that a Czech hero (much like Jára Cimrman) was real, but the hero I grew up knowing was a man named Eduard Ingriš.

 Eduard Ingriš was truly a multi-faceted man, a man of a thousand talents.
 He shook hands with presidents, made friends with Hollywood celebrities, drank exotic cocktails in Latin America with the likes of John Wayne and Ernest Hemingway, experienced life in the Cordillera Blanca, Arequipa and the Amazon, met the descendants of Fletcher Christian and other Bounty mutineers at Pitcairn Island, crossed the Pacific ocean twice – not just on any old boat – but on a balsa raft named after the mythical Inca flower, Kantuta.
 He even came back from the dead!
 (It’s true – the news reported of his death several times and it was as though he always came back to life.
-Do you know of anyone else in out lifetime was was declared dead, mourned and then resurrected back to life?
+Do you know of anyone else in our lifetime was was declared dead, mourned, and then resurrected back to life?
 And not just once!
 Several times he was reported dead over the years!)

 You have to admit, there are not many professional world travelers in the world today.
 And there are fewer still who also have unique musical talent, who also make movies and take photographs for famous American magazines.
 Who, while doing all of that, also conduct the State Philharmonic, and can say that they have traveled on a simple raft across the Pacific ocean, twice!
 Those who risk their lives for months on end and who wander throughout the Amazon basin undertaking geographical exploration.